 Stamps: Entering 8th season

-Murphy is entering his seventh season with the Stampeders.
+Murphy is entering his eighth season with the Stampeders.
 After helping to shape the roster that allowed the Stampeders to win the 2008 Grey Cup in his first stint with Calgary as assistant director of scouting, Murphy joined the Winnipeg Blue Bombers in 2009 as their director of player personnel.
-He then returned to Calgary in 2010 as director, player personnel and is now the assistant general manager, player personnel for the fourth straight season.
+He then returned to Calgary in 2010 as director, player personnel and is now the assistant general manager, player personnel for the fifth straight season.

 Prior to joining the Stampeders, Murphy worked as a US-based scout for the Montreal Alouettes and did a pre-season and NFL Combine player personnel internship with the Oakland Raiders.